-Methods: We conducted the study by using nationally representative data from the Bangladesh Demographic and Health Survey (BDHS) 2017-18.
-First, we conducted a multivariate binary logistic regression model and then multilevel mixed-effects logistic regression to identify the risk factors of child stunting at single-level and multilevel respectively.
+Methods: We used a nationally representative data from the Bangladesh Demographic and Health Survey (BDHS) 2017-18.
+First, we conducted a multivariable binary logistic regression model and then multilevel mixed-effects logistic regression to identify the risk factors of child stunting at single-level and multilevel, respectively.

 Result: We found that most of the stunted children (38.54%) were found in poor family settings in Bangladesh, and the rate of stunting was higher in rural areas (32%).
-The most vulnerable age group (24-35) months children had found 2.63 times (OR: 2.63, 95% CI: 2.16-3.19) higher chance and 3.03 times (OR: 3.03, 95% CI: 2.42- 3.80) higher chance of stunting in multivariate and multilevel model respectively.
-Furthermore, division, parents’ education level, household head’s occupation, wealth index, and children's age were significantly associated with stunting.
-From the overall analysis, the multilevel logistic regression model describes more precise results than the multivariate model.
+The most vulnerable age group (24-35) months children had found 2.63 times (OR: 2.63, 95% CI: 2.16-3.19) higher chance and 3.03 times (OR: 3.03, 95% CI: 2.42- 3.80) higher chance of stunting in multivariable binary logistic regression and multilevel model, respectively.
+Furthermore, division, parents’ education level, household head’s occupation, and wealth index were significantly associated with stunting.

 Conclusion: The prevalence of stunting is still very high in Bangladesh.
 The study found child stunting was significant in both individual and regional levels.
-Most importantly, educated parents are playing a vital role in reducing child malnutrition.
+Most importantly, although Bangladesh achieved a good literacy level, educated parents are playing a vital role in reducing child malnutrition.
 Therefore, policy makers should take proper steps to increase the literacy rate as much as possible.

+Keywords:

 Introduction

-Stunting is one of the most well-established risk indicators of poor child development.
+Stunting is one of the most well-established risk factor of poor child development.
 Basically, Child malnutrition estimates for the indicators stunting, wasting, overweight and underweight describe the magnitude and patterns of under- and overnutrition.
-Globally, 149.2 million children (22.0%) who are under 5 years old suffer from stunting in 2020 (World Health Organization, 2021).
-If we look at previous history, in 1997 the percentage of stunting was 76% worldwide, which decreases over time (Frongillo et al.,1997).
-There is an international goal that translates to a 3.9% decrease each year to eliminate the number of stunted children from 171 million in 2010 to about 100 million in 2025 but with the present rate probably, it will be 127 million stunted children by 2025 (The World Health Organization’s global target).
+Globally, 149.2 million under five children (22.0%) are suffering from stunting in 2020 (World Health Organization, 2021).
+There is an international goal to reduce the number of stunted children from 171 million in 2010 to about 100 million in 2025, however at current rate it will most likely be 127 million stunted children by 2025 (The World Health Organization’s global target).

 However, in most of the sub-Saharan African countries, the rate of stunting is also high.
 One of them is Ethiopia (the second-most populous country in Africa after Nigeria), this country has seen a persistent reduction in stunting among children from 58 percent in 2000 to 38 percent in 2016 (UNICEF, 2016).

 Although, stunting has long-term impacts on individuals and societies, who most of the time face lack of maternal decision-making on major household purchases and freedom of mobility, lower household wealth status, and exclusive breastfeeding (Bogale et al., 2020).
 The recent prevalence of stunting in Southern Asia is 30.7 percent, which is greater than the global norm of 22.0 percent, due to malnutrition (Bank, 2021).
-Particularly, in Bangladesh (a South Asian country), nearly 41% of children under five years old were informed to be stunted in 2017 and a higher proportion is detected in rural areas (Sarma et al., 2017).
+Particularly, in Bangladesh, nearly 41% of children under five years old were stunted in 2017 and a higher proportion is detected in rural areas (Sarma et al., 2017).
 If we compare the stunting percentage with India (a neighboring country) then it is quite moderate because there were 54% of children who were stunted at the same time (Pal et al., 2017).